A semiparametric generalized exponential regression model with a principled distance-based prior: Data Application

-For different regions of the Western Ghats mountain range, the data uncovers varying trends in rainfall patterns.
+Figure \ref{fig:rate_of_change} illustrates varying trends in the rate of change in mean annual rainfall over the years across the three regions of the Western Ghats range.
 Initially, the Northern and Middle regions exhibit more pronounced fluctuations in the rate-of-change graphs than the Southern region.
 This pattern suggests more rapid variations in rainfall trends in the Northern and Middle regions, while a more stable rainfall pattern is visible for the Southern area.
 Moreover, the small-scale positive and negative rate-of-change instances are well-balanced for the Northern and Middle regions.
 This pattern implies that over the past century, changes in rainfall have been relatively symmetric in terms of increase and decrease, with no significant alterations in long-term patterns.
 In contrast, the Southern region displays a substantial portion of years with graphs below the zero line, signifying a prevalent decreasing trend in rainfall.
-The rate-of-change in mean for the last 30 years shows consistent negative values in the Southern sector, indicating the declining rainfall trend, while the graphs for the other two regions consistently exhibit positive values, indicating an increasing trend in rainfall over the past three decades in those areas.
-The pointwise 95\% credible intervals include the zero line for the Northern and Middle regions; hence, the positive values for the last years are not significant.
+The rate of change in mean for the last 30 years shows consistent negative values in the Southern sector, indicating the declining rainfall trend, while the graphs for the other two regions consistently exhibit positive values, indicating an increasing trend in rainfall over the past three decades in those areas.
+The pointwise 95\% credible intervals for the last 30 years include the zero line for the Northern and Middle regions; hence, the positive values for the last years are not significant.
 On the other hand, while the posterior mean rate-of-change remains negative for the Southern region in general, the credible intervals indicate that the negative values of rate-of-change are significant for several timestamps; however, the positive values are generally insignificant.